 Here’s how a pastor can change the culture of a church.

-3) Encourage the members who are getting it right.
+3) Encourage members who are getting it right.
 Brag on them individually and with personal notes.
 Occasionally, as the Lord lays it on your heart, have a member who is doing a significant ministry give a testimony or interview.

-4) Model the behavior you are wanting to see in the congregation.
+4) Model the behavior you wish to see in the congregation.
 Be the best greeter your church has.
 Circulate for a half hour before and after the worship service, greeting people, and doing the kind of quick ministry (a hug here, a kind word there, a prayer with this one, and a word of encouragement to that one) God gives you.
 As the mood setter for the congregation, your attitude and demeanor will eventually be that of your people.
 Be a strong contributor, a generous giver, a prayer warrior, a sweet-spirited encourager.